luc-github/esp3d.io/src/content/esp3d/_index.md

 Firmware support different target firmwares according version.

+The firmware use arduino framework and platformio system

 {{% notice style="orange" title="Warning" icon="exclamation" %}}
 This is for esp8266, esp8285, esp32 boards as daughters boards connected to your main board only.
 For esp32 board as main board for your 3D Printer please use [ESP3DLib](/esp3dlib)